Temperature and Turtle Hatchings

 - Thoroughly (use all possible options) test the outliers assumption.

-Continue with the data from above but with the outlier removed.
-You must remove the outlier using R code (not by removing it from the CSV file).
-Do not attempt a transformation with these data and do not check the assumptions again.
+Continue with the data from above.
+Please do not attempt a transformation with these data and do not check the assumptions again.

-- Test, at the 5% level, if the mean tetrahydrocortisone level differs among patients with different causes of Cushing’s Syndrome.
+- Test, at the 5% level, if the mean time to hatching differed among the four temperatures.

 - If a difference in means was identified, then (using an appropriate method) determine which group means differed significantly from each other.
 [Note: Provide complete tabular AND graphical support for your answer.
 Your graph should clearly articulate which groups differ and which do not.]

 - For all differences in means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means.
 [Note: Refer to appropriate tabular results.
 Clearly identify which group had a larger mean.]

 - Write an overall conclusion about the effect of temperature on the days needed to hatch by these sea turtles.